 Something of interest on Carroll Street east of 18th Street is that a new row of houses built from 2013 through 2015 faces an old row of houses built around 1872.
-1717, 1719, 1723 and 1725 Carroll were designed and built for Augustus Eichele, the man who contracted with Theodore Link to build 1727 Carroll for his own use.
-The other five were constructed for his daughters, and 1725 connected to 1727 through a passage to enable one of Augustus’ daughter to tend him in his old age.
+The homes at 1717, 1719, 1723 and 1725 Carroll were designed and built for Augustus Eichele, who had 1727 Carroll built for his own use.
+The other four were constructed for his daughters, and 1725 connected to 1727 through a passage to enable one of Augustus’ daughter to tend him in his old age.

 Eichele was an immigrant from the German city of Wuerttemberg.
 He served on a Union navy frigate during the Mexican War, and as an infantry captain during the Civil War.
 In the time between these two clashes, he started the Eichele Match Company, and chose to occupy a booming niche in 1858.

 Fire has always been handy to have available but difficult to carry from place to place.
 In early times, one could carry a burning object along, wait for lightning to strike a hay field, use a piece of glass to focus the sun’s rays on a pile of tinder, or scratch a flint on a piece of steel to generate sparks and work to build a blaze from that.

 In the late 1600’s, Europeans began experimenting with the flammability of phosphorus and sulfur.
 It was the need for a way to support one’s habit and light smoking tobacco that really drove the science forward.
 The first self-igniting match was cobbled together in 1805, in France.
 The early match head was composed of a mixture of potassium chlorate, sulfur, sugar and rubber.
 It was ignited by dipping it into an asbestos bottle filled with sulfuric acid.
 It proved expensive, and more than a little dangerous to carry around when, say, dancing at Versailles.
 For the next fifty years, different chemical mixtures of varying volatility and toxicity were tried and discontinued.